bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 to see the directory name that corresponds to the newly plugged in device.

-For example, I have a USB camera that is labelled as a "Cisco" brand device.
+For example, I have a USB camera that is labelled on the case as a "Cisco" brand device.
 The documentation for the device says it's a "Logitech" style camera however the camera is actually recognized as "Philips webcam" by the host!

     # cd /sys/bus/usb/drivers
     # ls